gpslab/middleware/README.md

-# middleware
-Infrastructure for use middleware in applications
+# Infrastructure for use middleware in applications